1 Introduction

 Takes a string and parses it.
 If it fails and a default value is specified, it returns the default value.
 Otherwise, an error occurs.
 The function parseDateTime

-uses the user’s timezone and parseDateTimeUTC
+uses the user’s time zone and parseDateTimeUTC

 uses the UTC calendar.